jenofdoom/academy-responsive-web/README.md

 complicated scenarios it could definitely be a bad idea.
 So let's try an alternate method instead.
-We're going to use [Vue](https://vuejs.org/), which is quite similar to other things you might already of heard of like AngularJS or React, but a bit more straightforwards.
+We're going to use [Vue](https://vuejs.org/), which is quite similar to other things you might already of heard of like AngularJS or React, but a bit more straight-forwards.
+The Vue library is already included in our application via a `<script>` tag at the bottom of `index.html`.

 One of the key concepts is that we can keep the HTML display separate from our JS file, so it's easier to change the HTML structure for the output.